ScarsTRF/EdrakonFlake/README.md

 I'm also helping Edrakon to find the runtime for OpenXR, If XR_RUNTIME_JSON isn't available with a wrapper, it will look for it in `/etc/xdg/openxr` or `~/.config/openxr` automatically.
 This is especially needed for Monado or WiVRn users on NixOS which can use either `services.monado.defaultRuntime = true;` or for WiVRn users `services.wivrn.defaultRuntime = true;`

 All rights are reserved to BlueCryo for both [Edrakon](https://github.com/BlueCyro/Edrakon) and [KoboldOSC](https://github.com/BlueCyro/KoboldOSC), a dependency for Edrakon.
+This flake only adds environment variable capabilities with a small patch and builds it for NixOS users.